chatchai-komrangded/ako2020-vpc-endpoints/build-ee-use1.md

 # Environment Setup

-The initial lab configuration has been completed using an event-engine blueprint

-Use the Dashboard URL / hash provided for the VPC Endpoint workshop hosted on event engine
+Use the Event Engine Dashboard URL and the Hash provided to access the AWS account you will use for this lab

-Validate that the CloudFormation stack provisioned for your workshop completed successfully at:
+Validate that the CloudFormation stacks used to setup the lab completed successfully at:

 https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks